-- Any proposed changes to the Use Permit or how the site will be operated. - Payment of all fees as established by resolution by the Board of Supervisors. - 9.
+- Documentation that the applicant is still qualified to be an applicant. - Any proposed changes to the Use Permit or how the site will be operated. - Payment of all fees as established by resolution by the Board of Supervisors. - 9.
 This permit may be revoked if the use for which the permit was granted is concluded to be detrimental to the public health, safety or welfare or as to be a nuisance.
 This permit shall be valid until it expires or is revoked pursuant to the terms of this permit an/or Chapter 21 of the Lake County Code.

 Mireya G. Turner, Director COMMUNITY DEVELOPMENT DEPARTMENT

-Prepared by: EJP

-Ruby Mitts, Office Administrator III
+Prepared by: EJP By:Ruby Mitts, Office Administrator III

 ACCEPTANCE

-I have read and understand the foregoing Major Use Permit and agree to each and every term and condition thereof.
+I have read and understand the for condition thereof. regoing Major Use Permit and agree to each and every term and

+Date:

 Applicant or Authorized Agent Signature

 Printed Name of Authorized Agent